BruceRanger/MandArt/Documentation.docc/A02-SettingInputs.md

 ### Coloring MandArt

-The next set of variables relate to coloring the image.
+The next set of variables relates to coloring the image.
 Default values were chosen so that the initial image would be colored.
 To reduce the number of colors that need to be entered, the program will cycle through the defined colors as many times as necessary.